amplience/dc-cli/docs/CONTENT-TYPE-SCHEMA.md

 Run `dc-cli content-type-schema --help` to get a list of available commands.

-Return to [README.md](../README.md) for information on other command caterogies.
+Return to [README.md](../README.md) for information on other command categories.

 <!-- MarkdownTOC levels="2,3" autolink="true" -->